yum-yab/databus-deploy-example/README.md

     - For the group its http://databus.dbpedia.org/$USER/$GROUP
     - For the version DataID it is http://databus.dbpedia.org/$USER/$GROUP/$ARTIFACT/$VERSION

 The Data is in both cases the fitting graph as JSON-LD.
-For testing the rgraph can be minified with a tool like [this one](https://www.minifyjson.org/).
+For testing with curl the graph can be minified with a tool like [this one](https://www.minifyjson.org/) and checked for validity with the [JSONLD playground](https://json-ld.org/playground/).

 **Example with curl:**```curl -H '{Authorization: Bearer $TOKEN}' -X PUT <GROUP-OR-VERSION-URI> -d 'DATAID_JSONLD_CONTENT'```